Isle of Mull & Iona 4 Day Tour From Edinburgh & Glasgow

 Day 1 : Loch Lomond & The Trossachs National Park, Kelpies, Stirling Castle*, St Conan's Kirk, Inveraray Castle*, Oban

-Day 2 : Duart Castle, North West Mull, Eas Fors Falls, Calgary Bay, Isle of Ulva* Tobermory
+Day 3 : North West Mull, Options could include Mull Cheese Factory, Calgary Bay, Eas Fors Falls, Isle of Ulva, Duart Castle, Tobermory Whisky Distillery

-Day 4 : Glencoe, Rannoch Moor, Falls of Dochart, Callander & Hairy Coos Glenfinnan*
+Day 4 : Glencoe, Rannoch Moor, Falls of Dochart, Callander & Hairy Coos, Glenfinnan Viaduct*

 *Ulva can be added into day 2 see her for more info